Mara3l/gooddata-alerting/docs/tutorial.md

     - `Tip: [What Is Gmail SMTP and How to Use Gmail With My Domain?](https://www.siteground.com/kb/gmail-smtp-server/)`
 - We reccomend you to use [Python virtual environment](../README.md#setup-virtual-environment)

+> [!NOTE]
-`Note: You can still create alerts without an S3 bucket, but your capabilities will be limited.
+> You can still create alerts without an S3 bucket, but your capabilities will be limited.
 This is because the S3 bucket is used to store information about notifications that have already been sent.
-Without it, you will receive the same notification repeatedly.`
+Without it, you will receive the same notification repeatedly.

 ## Disclaimer: